Sundaramkrsingh/chat.io/README.md

 npm install
 ```

-> Setup DB (for Windows use git-bash to run the script and ignore chmod cmd)
+> Setup DB (for Windows use git-bash to run the script)
 > Ensure Docker daemon is in running state

 ```